Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 In addition, the single qubit of the subsystem $K$ serves as a controlling qubit in succeeding controlled operations.
 At the last steps of the algorithm we will introduce two one-qubit ancilae $B$ and $\tilde B$ to properly organize garbage removal and required measurements.

-We shall note that this method can be also used to construct the eigensystem for the square positive semidefinite matrix $R$ (for intance, for the density matrix), i.e., we can factorize $R$ as $R= U D U^\dagger$.
+We shall note that the proposed method can be also used to construct the eigensystem for the square positive semidefinite matrix $R$ (for intance, for the density matrix), i.e., we can factorize $R$ as $R= U D U^\dagger$.
 For this purpose, we just have to involve the following relation between the matrices $U(\alpha)$ and $U(\beta)$:

 where the bar means complex conjugate.
 This condition can be simply satisfied in the case when all the parameters $\alpha_j$ and $\beta_j$ are introduced via the $x$-, $y$- or $z$-rotation $R_{\theta j} =e^{-i \sigma^{(\theta)}\alpha_j/2 }$, $\theta=x,y,z$, $\sigma^{(\theta)}$ are the Pauli matrices.
 If $\theta=y$, then $\alpha_j = \beta_j$.
 In the case $\theta =x,z$, we take $\alpha_j=-\beta_j$.